Social Prescribing Pilots in Ontario - where does OT fit it?

 What is Social Prescribing?

 Social prescribing is a means of referring people to a range of local, non-clinical services, seeking to address people's needs in a holistic way and supporting individuals in taking greater control of their own health.
 Sound familiar to occupational therapists?!
 Examples of social prescribing include referring patients to participate in a nature club, walking group, community band, drama society or woodworking group.
 Social prescribing is a concept that has been gaining traction internationally in the medical community, especially in the UK.
-In practice, the Ontario pilots will engage a model that looks like this:

 One of the factors that Social Prescribing addresses is social isolation - a very real issue for many, especially amongst the elderly.
 The United Kingdom recently appointed the world's first Minister for Loneliness and a national Loneliness Strategy which includes goals to enable all GPs to refer clients through social prescribing by 2023.
 Studies put the harm from social isolation on par with smoking and obesity and identifies the increased risk of depression and dementia.